degnbol/BioInfoSummer2022/walkthrough.md

 git config --global user.email "you@example.com"
 git config --global user.name "Your Name"
 ```
 Then rerun the commit command.
+If you rerun it once more, there is nothing in
+the staging are so nothing happens.

+## Removing
 Now that the files are in the history we can safely remove things and clean up
 without fear of losing work forever.
 ```bash
 rm myscript.py
 ```
-Wups, that wasn't the file we wanted to change. `git status` gives a few
+Oops, that wasn't the file we wanted to change. `git status` gives a few
 suggested commands, e.g. undo with `git restore`:
 ```bash
 git restore myscript.py